nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 > A nick-name by CTO Dave Hrycyszyn and Chief Scientist Claudia Diaz for the work they are currently doing to “smoosh” Nym nodes so that the same operator can serve alternately as mix node, gateway or VPN node.
 This requires careful calibration of the Nym token economics, for example, only nodes with the highest reputation for good quality service will be in the VPN set and have the chance to earn higher rewards.
 > By simplifying the components, adding VPN features and supporting new node operators, the aim is to widen the geographical coverage of nodes and have significant redundancy, meaning plenty of operators to be able to meet demand.
 This requires strong token economic incentives as well as training and support for new node operators.

 ## Technical Questions

 ### What are the changes?

 Project smoosh will have three steps:

-1. Combine the `gateway` and `network-requester`.
+1. Combine the `gateway` and `network-requester` into one binary ✅
+2. Create [exit gateway](../legal/exit-gateway.md): Take the gateway binary including network requester combined in \#1 and switch from *allowed.list* to a new [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) ✅
-2. Combine all the nodes in the Nym Mixnet into one binary, that is `mixnode`, `gateway` (entry and exit) and `network-requester`.
+3. Combine all the nodes in the Nym Mixnet into one binary, that is `mixnode`, `gateway` (entry and exit) and `network-requester`.
-3. Make a selection button (command/argument/flag) for operators to choose whether they want their node to provide all or just some of the functions nodes have in the Nym Mixnet.
-Not everyone will be able/want to run an exit `gateway` for example.

 These three steps will be staggered over time - period of several months, and will be implemented one by one with enough time to take in feedback and fix bugs in between.
 Generally, the software will be the same, just instead of multiple binaries, there will be one Nym Mixnet node binary.
 Delegations will remain on as they are now, per our token economics (staking, saturation etc)

+### What does it mean for Nym nodes operators?

+We are looking into two possible ways how such binary will work in practice and will inform in advance.
+These are the options:

+1. Make a selection button (command/argument/flag) for operators to choose whether they want their node to provide all or just some of the functions nodes have in the Nym Mixnet.
+Those nodes functioning as exit gateway (in that epoch) will then have bigger rewards due to their larger risk exposure and overhead work with the setup.

+2. All nodes will be required to have the exit gateway functionality.
+All nodes are rewarded the same as now, and the difference is that a node sometimes (some epochs) may be performing as exit gateway sometimes as mix node or entry gateway of mix functions.

+### Where can I read more about the exit gateway setup?

+We created an [entire page](../legal/exit-gateway.md) about the technical and legal questions around exit gateway.

 ### What is the change from allow list to deny list?

 The operators running `gateways` would have to “open” their nodes to a wider range of online services, in a similar fashion to Tor exit relays.
 The main change will be to expand the original short allow list to a more permissive setup.
-An exit policy will constrain the hosts that the users of the Nym VPN and Mixnet can connect to.
+An [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) will constrain the hosts that the users of the Nym VPN and Mixnet can connect to.
 This will be done in an effort to protect the operators, as Gateways will act both as SOCKS5 Network Requesters, and exit nodes for IP traffic from Nym VPN and Mixnet clients.

 ### Can I run a mix node only?

-Yes, to run a mix node only is an option.
-However it will be less rewarded as nodes providing option for `gateway` - meaning the *new smooshed gateway* (previously `gateway` and `network requester`) - due to the work and risk the operators have in comparison to running a `mixnode` only.
+Depends which [design](./smoosh-faq.md#what-does-it-mean-for-nym-nodes-operators) will be the final one.
+In case of the first one - yes.
+In case of the second option, all the nodes will be setup with gateway functionality turned on.

 ## Token Economics & Rewards